Aditya11o/India-Environmental-Analysis-PowerBI/README.md

 ---

-## 💡 Key Analytical Insights (What I Found)
+## Key Analytical Insights (What I Found)

 *(**IMPORTANT:** Fill in these three points with specific findings you extracted from the data.
 Do not leave them as placeholders.)*

-1.  **[INSIGHT 1: Example - Identified a 15% increase in peak PM2.5 levels during the winter months (Nov-Jan) across North Indian metropolitan areas, suggesting a seasonal regulatory focus.]**
+1.  **INSIGHT 1: Example - Identified a 15% increase in peak PM2.5 levels during the winter months (Nov-Jan) across North Indian metropolitan areas, suggesting a seasonal regulatory focus.**
-2.  **[INSIGHT 2: Briefly describe a key trend you found in the Population or GHG data.]**
+2.  **INSIGHT 2: Briefly describe a key trend you found in the Population or GHG data.**
-3.  **[INSIGHT 3: Briefly describe a key observation about temperature or air quality correlation.]**
+3.  **INSIGHT 3: Briefly describe a key observation about temperature or air quality correlation.**

 ---

-## 🛠️ Technology and Data Workflow
+## Technology and Data Workflow

 * **Primary Tool:** **Microsoft Power BI** (for data modeling, DAX, and visualization).
 * **Data Sources:** Multiple **CSV** and **XLSX** files sourced from public domains.